zhuzij2/CS50P_JoeZhu/README.md

 ## Getting Started

 To get started with this project, clone the repository and ensure Python is installed on your system.
-Follow the installation instructions provided in the repository to set up the necessary environment.
+Run "pip install -r requirements.txt", to set up the necessary environment.

 ## Author

 * **Zijian Zhu** - *Initial work*

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.

-## Final Thoughts

-This project stands as a testament to how technology can be harnessed to make life easier and healthier for individuals with specific dietary needs.
-It's more than just a script; it's a tool for better health and well-being.